Eight ideas for making the most of Oxford

 The architecture of the colleges led poet Matthew Arnold to nickname it the ‘city of dreaming spires’.

-Here are my eight suggestions for things to do:
+Here are our eight suggestions for things to do:

 1) Take a free walking tour of Oxford

-If you are short for time, or don’t know what to see first, I recommend taking a free two-hour walking tour around Oxford city centre.
+If you are short for time, or don’t know what to see first, we recommend taking a free two-hour walking tour around Oxford city centre.
 Walking is the best and easiest way to explore Oxford, and this is the perfect opportunity to hear incredible facts about the architecture and history of the city.
-You will be amazed at how much you will learn!
-For more information on the free tour I took, check out this link.
+You will be amazed at how much you will learn and some tours like the footprints tour are even run by local students.

 2) Visit a college